 - Osteoporosis due to vitamin K, small amounts of calcium, and phosphorus

-- Diseases as it boosts your immunity because of vitamin C
+- Illness, as it supports your immune system due to the vitamin C

-- High blood pressure.
-Carrots have potassium which helps relax the blood vessels, reducing the risk of high blood pressure and other cardiovascular issues
+- High blood pressure – carrots have potassium, which helps relax the blood vessels and potentially reduce the risk of high blood pressure and other cardiovascular issues

-- Diabetes because they are low in sugar and have a low on the glycemic index (GI), they can help diabetes patients manage their blood sugar levels
+- Diabetes, as they’re low in sugar and are low on the glycemic index (GI), in addition to helping diabetes patients manage their blood sugar levels